rust-lang/rust/text/0000-replace-slice.md

 * If coherence rules and backward-compatibility allow it, this functionality could be added to `Vec::insert` and `String::insert` by overloading them / making them more generic.
+  This would probably require implementing `RangeArgument` for `usize` representing an empty range, though a range of length 1 would maybe make more sense for `Vec::drain` (another user of `RangeArgument`).